 • Will you be investing in improvements that could be tax-deductible?

-Talk with a financial advisor, especially if you’re drawing social security income, have individual retirement accounts, or are managing mutual funds.
+Talk with a financial advisor, especially if you’re drawing Social Security income, have individual retirement accounts, or are managing mutual funds.
 Some retirees structure their small farms to reduce property taxes, offset life insurance costs, or support future generations through planned inheritance of farm assets.

 📘 This may also be a good time to draft a basic succession plan or estate strategy—particularly if you hope your farm will continue on after you.